acw414/eLISA/README.md

 ## Expected Output

 eLISA produces a text file named *results.csv* which contains a table.
-This table has 5 columns - Sample(name of the sample), Count(total species), Invasive(# of invasive species), Percentage(% of invasive species), and Invasive_Species(list of invasive species).
+This table has 5 columns - Sample(name of the sample), Count(total species), Invasive(number of invasive species), Percentage(number of invasive species as a percent of total species), and Invasive_Species(list of invasive species).
 The number of rows in the result depends on the number of samples in the input eDNA file.
 Here is what *results.csv* looks like in terminal:

 ![alt text](https://github.com/sohil2710/spring2019_-/blob/master/Screen%20Shot%202019-06-05%20at%2012.08.22%20AM.png)